 We saw how highly our customers value an uncomplicated, gentler-paced, cycling lifestyle.
 We listened as they told us how their Pashleys serve as perfect foils for the non-stop, instant-gratification, act-now demands of modern living.

-In our customers’ eyes, cycling – for leisure rather than hurtling Lycra-clad towards a finish line – epitomises many of the ideals and experiences they treasured when they were young: freedom, adventure, possibility, friendship, fresh air and simple pleasures – pleasures that didn’t involve clicking a ‘like’ button on a screen
+In our customers’ eyes, cycling – for leisure rather than hurtling towards a finish line – epitomises many of the ideals and experiences they treasured when they were young: freedom, adventure, possibility, friendship, fresh air and simple pleasures.

-The more we investigated, the more we discovered a groundswell of appreciation and desire for this kind of slower, simpler and more authentic lifestyle.
+The more we investigated, the more we discovered a groundswell of appreciation and desire for this kind of slower, simpler lifestyle.
 And so ‘Slow Motion’ was born.

 Slow Motion isn’t exclusively about cycling.
-It encompasses any idea or pastime – from preparing and consuming high-quality food, to walking, gardening, reading, photography or simply breathing in nature – that involves decelerating and opening our senses fully to the people, places and experiences around us.
+It encompasses any idea or pastime – from preparing and consuming locally sourced food, to walking, gardening, reading, photography or simply breathing in nature – that involves decelerating and opening our senses fully to the people, places and experiences around us.

 All of these activities involve breaking away – temporarily at least – from the incessant demands of phones and devices.
 Slow Motion isn’t a rejection of technology outright.
 We love gadgetry and openly embrace its capabilities and possibilities.
 But when it completely dominates our existence, much is lost.

 The multiple benefits of a gentler, more appreciative lifestyle are well-documented: Improved health and a longer life, better relationships, deeper friendships, enhanced sensual experiences, improved sleep, reduced anxiety, and more patience, tolerance and general enjoyment of life.